 As you’re encouraging kids on to longer hiking adventures, having their own small hydration pack is an excellent way to keep them going.
-These are super light and can also fit in a few extra snacks and gadgets as we’ve listed above.
+These are super light and can also fit in a few extra hiking snacks and gadgets as we’ve listed above.

 The perfect way for your little ones to relax and also enjoy their “me time” outdoors.
 A child’s hammock with the right safety gear is a great addition to their outdoor adventures – from the backyard to a camping trip.

 Small action camera

 What better way to set your little Attenboroughs underway than letting them capture the action themselves.
 Our kids have adored having their own kid’s action camera which we have attached from scooters to ziplining helmets allowing them to create their own mini-videos from our outdoor adventures.

 Overnight adventures and camping gear for kids

 The best part our kids love about camping is being up still at night!
 Normally bathed and tucked into bed on a school day, camping brings a whole range of fun family times and exploring new things after dark.

 Kid-sized camping chairs

 Ideal for sitting around the campfire.
-Look for ones that include a small beverage holder too and hold up small, boot space for camping trips is always at a premium!
+Look for ones that include a small beverage holder too and hold up small, trunk space for camping trips is always at a premium!

-Coleman is our go-to brand for nearly all things camping as they are sturdy and robust, beware cheap dime-store imitations that will likely break with a little wear and tear.
+Coleman is our go-to brand for nearly all things camping as they are sturdy and robust.
+Be wary of cheap dime-store imitations that will likely break with a little wear and tear.
 You can find all of our favourite kids camping chairs compared here.

 Speaking of sitting around the fire, unmissable outdoor activity and I think what most kids look forward to the most is roasting marshmallows over the fire.
 Sure you can use sticks, but where we live sticks are few and far between so we find these an ideal solution: